Mammal: Aerial

 Bats are the only mammals that can truly fly.
 They fly through the air at a constant speed by moving their wings up and down (usually with some fore-aft movement as well).
 Because the animal is in motion, there is some airflow relative to its body which, combined with the velocity of the wings, generates a faster airflow moving over the wing.
 This generates a lift force vector pointing forwards and upwards, and a drag force vector pointing rearwards and upwards.
 The upwards components of these counteract gravity, keeping the body in the air, while the forward component provides thrust to counteract both the drag from the wing and from the body as a whole.

-The wings of bats are much thinner and consist of more bones than those of birds, allowing bats to maneuver more accurately and fly with more lift and less drag.
+The wings of bats are much thinner and consist of more bones than those of birds, allowing bats to manoeuvre more accurately and fly with more lift and less drag.
 By folding the wings inwards towards their body on the upstroke, they use 35% less energy during flight than birds.
 The membranes are delicate, ripping easily; however, the tissue of the bat's membrane is able to regrow, such that small tears can heal quickly.
 The surface of their wings is equipped with touch-sensitive receptors on small bumps called Merkel cells, also found on human fingertips.
 These sensitive areas are different in bats, as each bump has a tiny hair in the center, making it even more sensitive and allowing the bat to detect and collect information about the air flowing over its wings, and to fly more efficiently by changing the shape of its wings in response.